 Minor because: For the specific welding process, a change in the electrode size or type is a nonessential variable; therefore, the welding procedure specification does not need to be re-qualified.

--than-minor if: For the specific welding process, a change in electrode size or type is an essential variable and the procedure was required to be re-qualified.
+More-than-minor if: For the specific welding process, a change in electrode size or type is an essential variable and the procedure was required to be re-qualified.

 Example b.
 During visual examination of a weld, the inspectors identified that the vendor’s QC inspector failed to verify that he had the minimum required light intensity.